CartoDB/CartoDB-SQL-API/doc/API.md

               Only affects format=GeoJSON.
               By default this is 6.

-  'gn':       Geometry column name.
-              Only affects format=GeoJSON.
-              By default this is 'the_geom'.

   'api_key':  Needed to authenticate in order to modify the database.

 Response formats